-Today, Dr. Jack Brinkley and our team at Carolina Dental Care Center thought we would answer some of the most frequent questions about pediatric dentistry and oral health we hear from parents.
+Today, Dr. Scott Smith and our team at Carolina Dental Care Center thought we would answer some of the most frequent questions about pediatric dentistry and oral health we hear from parents.

 What constitutes a “healthy, balanced diet” for my child?